ie3-institute/simona/docs/readthedocs/models/dhws_model.md

 This page documents the functionality of the domestic hot water storage available in SIMONA.

 ## Behaviour
 This storage model operates on volumes, although the functions it provides for other models all operate with energy.
 Internally the storage model converts energy to volume and vice versa with formulas specified below.
-Furthermore it is assumed that the storage medium is water.
+Furthermore, it is assumed that the storage medium is water.
 At initialisation the storage will be full.
-Domestic hot water storage will be charged when the state of charge will be below 20 % or when the required heat demand for hot tap water can not be covered by the stored energy in the storage itself.
+Domestic hot water storage will be charged when the state of charge is be below 20 % or when the required heat demand for hot tap water can not be covered by the stored energy in the storage itself.

 ## Attributes, Units and Remarks